 For the Life of the World does not pronounce clear-cut response to social challenges, but instead proposes general guidelines to difficult questions.

-Join myOCN Community where we will reflect and have conversation on the following topics.
-Please register to receive sign-in instructions.
+At myOCN Community we continued the conversation on the following topics.

-For the Life of the World.
-Series Calendar
+For the Life of the World Digital Series Calendar

 A New Document in the Church.
 His Grace Bishop Maxim & Fr.
 John Chryssavgis